 A CIO's guide to IT portfolio management

 Keeping track of all the IT projects involved in a large company can be exhausting, and it's difficult to give adequate attention to each one using traditional methods.
 Fortunately, developing technologies have made it possible for CIOs and IT directors to automate many of the processes involved, making IT portfolio management much simpler and a much more effective way of doing business.
-By following investments across their life cycles, making predictions, and analysing behavior, modern IT management can produce powerful results.
+By following investments across their life cycles, making predictions, and analyzing behavior, modern IT management can produce powerful results.

 Technology and the investment world